 ‘This year’s national Anti-Bullying campaign runs from 13th to 17th November 2023.
 The Duston School is again fully supporting this year’s campaign.

-The theme, this year, is `Reach Out’.
-Using materials supplied by the Anti-Bullying Alliance, we will be putting together fun activities, packs and information that will be delivered through assemblies and tutor tasks.
+The theme, this year, is ‘Make a Noise About Bullying’.
+Using materials supplied by the Anti-Bullying Alliance, we will be putting together fun activities, packs and information that will be delivered through assemblies and tutor tasks.’

 Anti-Bullying posters will be displayed in key areas of the school, to help raise awareness and aid discussion.